Your Pharmacist: A Partner for Good Health

 In all 50 states, plus Washington, D.C., and Puerto Rico, pharmacists can administer vaccines to adults.
 These include flu shots as well as vaccines for pneumonia, shingles (herpes zoster), tetanus, hepatitis A and B, human papillomavirus and even some vaccines needed for international travel.
 “Often, you don’t even need an appointment,” Merrey notes.

-Help with pill bottles and dispensers.
+Pharmacists help with pill bottles and dispensers.

 If needed, ask your pharmacist to put your medications into easy-to-open containers (if there are no children in your home) with large-print labels.
 “Your pharmacist may also be able to fill your pill dispenser for you or package medications you take regularly into daily packs so you won’t miss a dose,” Merrey says.